DivadNojnarg/blogdown_sources/content/blog/awesomeDashboards.md

 ```

 Everything is embeded in a "box-tools pull-right" class.
-What we actually need is this part
+What we actually need is this part:

 ```{html}
 <button type="button" class="btn btn-box-tool" data-widget="remove"><i class="fa fa-times"></i></button>